Gitanjali1909/music-streaming/README.md

-# Music Streaming Platform 🎵
+# Music Streaming Analytics 🎵

 Stream, explore, and analyze music with a clean, interactive dashboard.
 Browse songs, view artist & album details, and get analytics on your music collection — all in one place.